cgardesey/uv_student_api/README.md

 ## Introduction

-This is a backend for  "School Direct Android App" built using Laravel, a popular PHP framework, to provide robust and efficient API services for the android app [School Direct Student](https://github.com/cgardesey/SchoolDirectStudent).
+This is a backend built using Laravel, a popular PHP framework, to provide robust and efficient API services for [School Direct Student android app](https://github.com/cgardesey/SchoolDirectStudent).

 ## Features